When it comes to cooking, there’s nothing quite like a good open fire. But should you use a range hood over an open fire or grill?

 - Reduced fire hazard is another major benefit of range hoods.

-- Your stainless steel range hood should handle your outdoor kitchen’s ventilation and dust generation.
+- Your stainless steel range hood may handle your outdoor kitchen’s ventilation but at a distance.

 - Vent hoods are ventilating systems designed to prevent fumes and smoke from escaping the kitchen by venting or sucking the air out of the space.